GEAUX Apartment Advice

 - Depending on how far away, you will not have to worry about game-day roads being blocked

-- Often, you are closer to stores and the interstate
+- Often, you are closer to grocery stores

 - Often treated more like a professional by apartment complex than if you are close to campus